 The Clerk maintains a policy of granting employees annual leave based upon the number of years of employment.
-At December 31 of each year, annual leave is accumulated up to a maximum of 37.5 hours.
-Any vacation leave accrued over the 37.5 hours at the end of the calendar year will be forfeited.
+At December 31 of each year, employees can carry over up to a maximum of 37.5 hours of paid leave.
+Any unused vacation leave accrued over the 37.5 hours at the end of the calendar year will be forfeited.
 All vacation time must be used prior to separation of employment.
-Any exception would require the Clerk's approval.
+Any exception would require the Clerk of Court's or designee's approval.

 In addition, sick leave is accumulated at the rate of one day per month for a maximum of 400 hours as of December 31 of each year.
 There will be no payment in lieu of unused sick leave at the time of separation effective July 1, 2010, and thereafter.
+The Clerk of Courts reserves the right to use a combination of overtime pay and/or compensatory time for compensating overtime worked.